You are here

-Fact: While some personality types may be more predisposed to developing Obsessive Compulsive Disorder, it is not a character trait.
+Fact: While some personality types may be more predisposed to developing obsessive compulsive disorder, it is not a character trait.
 It’s an illness that can be extremely frustrating and debilitating.
 OCD is treatable and not necessarily part of who someone is permanently.

 Supporting someone with any type of serious illness can be challenging.
-Ways to help and support a friend or loved one who is living with Obsessive Compulsive Disorder:
+Ways to help and support a friend or loved one who is living with obsessive compulsive disorder:

 - Know the signs and symptoms of OCD and other anxiety disorders.

-- The anxious worries, obsessions and compulsions someone has when they have OCD may not make any sense to you, but they feel very urgent to the person dealing with them.
+- The worries, obsessions and compulsions someone has when they have OCD may not make any sense to you, but they feel very troubling to the person dealing with them.
 Instead of trying to apply logic or explain the fears away, try thinking of a time when you were really worried and try to empathize with how your friend is feeling.